When life feels tough and you’re feeling down, it can be easy to feel overwhelmed.

 And when things pile up or don’t go to plan, it’s easy to beat ourselves up or to feel unworthy, but remember – you are enough.

-If you find yourself feeling anxious or overwhelmed and need someone to talk, you’re not alone.
+If you find yourself feeling anxious or overwhelmed and need someone to talk to, you’re not alone.
 There are lots of support services and resources available to help and support you when things get tough.

 Support for your mental health